gardencmp/jazz/examples/todo/README.md

 }
 ```

-This is the main App component, handling routing based on the CoValue ID (`CoID`) of our `TodoList`, stored in the URL hash - which can also contain invite links, which we intercept and use with `consumeInviteLinkFromWindowLocation`.
+`<App>` is the main app component, handling client-side routing based on the CoValue ID (`CoID`) of our `TodoList`, stored in the URL hash - which can also contain invite links, which we intercept and use with `consumeInviteLinkFromWindowLocation`.

 `createList` is the first time we see CoJSON in action: using our `localNode` (which we got from `useJazz`), we first create a group for a new todo list (which allows us to set permissions later).
 Then, within that group, we create a new `CoMap<TodoListContent>` with `listGroup.createMap()`.